-The soil texture maps come from the ISLSCP data (http://badc.nerc.ac.uk/data/ 20 islscp/hydro.html) and are the same as the one used as input of SDGVM in Hopcroft et al. (2011).
-In ORCHIDEE-WET, a given grid-cell represents the heterogeneous vegetation using a "mosaic" of 10 natural Plant Functional Types (PFT) and bare soil.
-The fraction of the grid-cell occupied by each PFT is either calculated (and thus variable in time) or prescribed (Krinner et al., 2005).
-In the present study, dynamic vegetation 25 is not activated; thus, vegetation maps are used as fixed boundary conditions.
-Howis used.
-The prescribed LGM vegetation comes from (Woillez et al., 2011).
+The soil texture maps come from the ISLSCP data (http: //badc.nerc.ac.uk/data/islscp/hydro.html) and are the same as the one used as input of SDGVM in Hopcroft et al. (2011).
+In ORCHIDEE-WET, a given grid cell represents the heterogeneous vegetation using a "mosaic" of 10 natural plant functional types (PFTs) and bare soil.
+The fraction of the grid cell occupied by each PFT is either calculated (and thus variable in time) or prescribed (Krinner et al., 2005).
+In the present study, dynamic vegetation is not activated; thus, vegetation maps are used as fixed boundary conditions.
+However, this does not prevent accounting for wetland extent dynamics (see above), which is decoupled from the vegetation dynamics in the ORCHIDEE-WET model.
+For the PI period, the vegetation map from the HYDE 3.0 database (Klein Goldewijk et al., 2007) is used.
+The prescribed LGM vegetation comes from Woillez et al. (2011).
 Contrary to SDGVM, the LGM vegetation is static during the entire transient D-O simulations in ORCHIDEE-WET.